Gardner–Webb University

-Gardner–Webb University (Gardner–Webb, GWU, or GW) is a private Baptist university in Boiling Springs, North Carolina.
-It is affiliated with the Baptist State Convention of North Carolina (Southern Baptist Convention).
+Gardner–Webb University (GWU) is a private Baptist university in Boiling Springs, North Carolina, United States.
 It was founded as Boiling Springs High School in 1905.
-Gardner-Webb is a classified among "Doctoral/Professional Universities".
+Gardner–Webb is classified as a Doctoral/Professional university.

 Over 3,000 students attend Gardner–Webb, including undergraduate, graduate, and online students.
 Nine colleges and schools offer more than 80 undergraduate and graduate major fields of study.
-GWU's Runnin' Bulldogs compete in NCAA Division I as a member of the Big South Conference in most sports, although the men's and women's swim teams compete in the Coastal Collegiate Swim Association and the wrestling team competes in the Southern Conference.
+GWU's Runnin' Bulldogs compete in NCAA Division I as a member of the Big South Conference in most sports, although the men's and women's swim teams compete in the Coastal Collegiate Sports Association and the wrestling team competes in the Southern Conference.